-In case of a concomitant use of gliclazide and a fluoroquinolone, the patient should be warned of the risk of dysglycaemia, and the importance of blood glucose monitoring should be emphasized.
+• Fluoroquinolones: in case of a concomitant use of Gliclazide 80 mg and a fluoroquinolone, the patient should be warned of the risk of Dysglycaemia, and the importance of blood glucose monitoring should be emphasised.

-Combinations which must be taken into account
+Combination which must be taken into account

-+ Anticoagulant therapy (warfarin...)
+• Anticoagulant therapy (Warfarin ...):

-Sulfonylureas may lead to potentiation of anticoagulation during treatment.
+Sulfonylureas may lead to potentiation of anticoagulation during concurrent treatment.

-Adjustment of the anticoagulant posology may be necessary.
+Adjustment of the anticoagulant may be necessary.